xxkurotenshixx/Pandas/README.md

 Pandas
 ======

-A game combining pandas, bamboo, flappy bird, and tap tap revolution.
+A game combining pandas, bamboo, flappy bird, and wonderful music.

 Created by